-Trump nominates Kevin Warsh to replace Powell as fed chair
+Trump nominates Kevin Warsh to replace Powell as Fed chair

 “No Republican purporting to care about Fed independence should agree to move forward with this nomination until Trump drops his witch-hunt,” Warren said.

+Republican Senator Thom Tillis, meanwhile, said he would not vote to confirm any nominee until the Department of Justice probe into Powell is ended.

+“Protecting the independence of the Federal Reserve from political interference or legal intimidation is non-negotiable,” he said in a statement.

-Still, some Republicans on the committee welcomed the nomination.
+Still, some Republicans welcomed the nomination.

 “No one is better suited to steer the Fed and refocus our central bank on its core statutory mandate,” Republican Senator Bill Hagerty said in a statement.